How Federally Funded Condoms Ruined My Life

 By J. C. Kottler

-Former Presidential candidate Rick Santorum claimed that federal support for contraception is “…a license to do things in a sexual realm.”
+Presidential candidate Rick Santorum claims that federal support for contraception is “…a license to do things in a sexual realm.”
 In other words, he‘s against the Feds handing out free condoms.
 Many critics call him a fool and a prude, but my personal experience shows he is right.
 Federally funded condoms have ruined my life and the lives of many others.
 My tragedy is the basis of “The Condom Principle,” which proves that government trying to help people actually hurts them.